baskargroup/GRATEv2/README.md

    python main.py BO_run3_200Evals.cfg
    ```

-   The script will look for the config file inside the `configFiles` directory and will process image, detect crystals, and save the results, including crystal properties, in the specified output directory.
+   The script will look for the config file inside the `configFiles` directory and will process image present in `data_dir`, detect crystals, and save the results, including crystal properties, in the specified `base_result_dir` location.

 ### Performing Bayesian Optimization
 1. **Update `bayesianOpt.py`:**